amandaderijk/Portfolio2.0/README.md

 # Portfolio2.0
-Time for a new portfolio
+Creating a new portfolio with HTML, SCSS, GruntJS and VanillaJS